 UCSD/Scripps Health Hospice and Palliative Medicine Fellowship Program

-Preparing physicians to provide hospice and palliative care
+Preparing physicians to provide hospice and palliative care medicine

-Fellows and faculty of the UCSD/Scripps Health Hospice and Palliative Medicine Fellowship Program.
+2025-2026 fellows of the UCSD/Scripps Health Hospice and Palliative Medicine Fellowship Program.

-Preparing physicians to provide hospice and palliative care
+Preparing physicians to provide hospice and palliative care medicine

 The UCSD/Scripps Health Hospice and Palliative Medicine Fellowship Program prepares physicians to care for people who have serious or life-threatening illnesses.
 Graduates are well versed in caring for patients in both the hospice and palliative medicine settings, as well as all levels and locations of care.